flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/dir.md

 ![DIR](../../assets/a32nx-briefing/mcdu/mcdu-dir-page.png){loading=lazy}

-{==

-It is important to note that currently we are simulating the Thales version of the DIR TO page on our MCDU.
-We plan on changing this at a later time to the Honeywell version to be in line with the rest of our implementation.

-==}

 ## Description

 The DIR TO page is used by the flight crew to select waypoints from the flight plan or to enter new waypoints to